Interview

 What is your creative process like?

 “My creations start with an image in mind that evokes an emotion of fun and respect!
-Usually a photograph, or a compilation of images that I will then transfer to the canvas and then begin the next walk through my senses.
-I am getting a bit more adventurous now and my subject matter and style is growing, but it always about composition and light.”
+Usually a photograph, or a compilation of images that I will transfer to the canvas and then begin the next walk through my senses.
+I am getting a bit more confident and adventurous now and my subject matter and style is growing, but it always about composition and light and emotion.”

 What is an artist’s role in society and how do you see that evolving?